Hcooper23/https-hcooper23.github.io-reading-notes-/201-Notes/Read:-04-HTML Links, JS Functions, and Intro to CSS Layout.md

-# The topics outlined in this reading allow us to understand best practice for linking a external source and how to avoid having a huge html just floating around on a page as a distraction for the end user.
-Allow allowed us to undertand some the key things we need to success once we complete the program
+# The topics outlined in this reading allow us to understand best practice for linking a external source and how to avoid having a huge HTML just floating around on a page as a distraction for the end user.
+Also allowed us to understand some of the key things we need to succeeded once we complete the program.

 ## Creating Hyperlinks